ssenmosip/mosip-temp-documentation/SI-Guide.md

 This sections details out the external APIs of MOSIP that interact with external entities.
 #### 7.1.1 ID Authentication APIs
 Format: JSON
 This section details the REST services exposed by ID Authentication.
 Please refer [wiki](https://github.com/mosip/mosip/wiki/ID-Authentication).
 This service details Auth Request to be used by TSPs to authenticate an Individual.
 Below are various authentication types supported by this service:
 1. OTP based - TOTP
 1. Pin based - Static Pin
 1. Demo based - PersonalIdentity, Address, FullAddress
 1. Bio based - Fingerprint, IRIS and Face
 #### 7.1.2	ABIS APIs
 Format: JSON
-An ABIS system that integrates with MOSIP should support the operations listed in this section Refer [wiki](https://github.com/mosip/mosip/wiki/ABIS-APIs).
+An ABIS system that integrates with MOSIP should support the operations listed in this section.

+Refer [wiki](https://github.com/mosip/mosip/wiki/ABIS-APIs).
 All ABIS operations are via a message queue & asynchronous and should adhere to the Common parameters as identified.
 This service details the behavior of:
 1. Insert Request
 1. Identify Request